 - Call the local OCS field office to get an application packet, or download the application and forms located in the “Foster Care Forms, Brochures and Handbooks” link.
 Fill out the forms included in the packet;

 - Sign and return the completed application.
-The application also asks for five personal references (one can be a relative) and for permission to complete a background check on all household members age 16 years and older.
+The application also asks for three personal references (one can be a relative) and for permission to complete a background check on all household members age 16 years and older.

 - Get fingerprinted;